 Officially deciding it would be our home office, we were super eager to get things rolling.
 We painted the walls a natural cream color and took a trip to Ikea to create our own dual desk setup.
 It was a quick put-together, but, at the time, it was all we needed.

 Now, after two years of working from home, Joe and I felt like we needed a change in our home office.
-The desk was starting to feel cramped and the color in the room was starting to put a damper on my mood.
+The desk was starting to feel cramped and the color in the room was starting to put a damper on our mood.
 It lacked the creativity and motivation we needed to sit in there for 8 hours a day.

 As we normally do, we started to map out what we wanted and dove headfirst into our latest DIY home project!